Table of Contents

 Telegraf: A metrics agent that will run our script and forward metrics to a Hosted Graphite account.

-Follow along with the below (Linux) examples to create Graphite metrics from your system logs.
-We're aware this setup has several moving parts, so stay tuned for Pt2 of this series, where we detail how to accomplish this with a more minimal setup - using grok.
+Follow the examples below (for Linux) to create Graphite metrics from your system logs.
+We're aware that this setup has several moving parts, so check out Part 2 of our 'logs to metrics' series, where we detail how to accomplish this with a slightly less complex setup - by using Grok with Telegraf.

 Install and Configure Loki